danielzk107/OOP_EX1/README.md

 # OOP_EX1
-Second assignment in the Object Oriented Programing course
+This is the second assignment in the Object Oriented Programing course.